Empower Talent Through Education

 Personell costs for staff (typically limited to 1-2 person-months)

-Funding is generally expected to remain below EUR 5,000.
+Funding is generally expected to remain below EUR 5,000 per course.
 For more extensive new developments or formats with exceptional leverage, higher funding may be granted.

 Application Process